ceres-solver/ceres-solver/docs/source/solving.rst

    #. ``|gradient|`` is the max norm of the gradient.
    #. ``|step|`` is the change in the parameter vector.
    #. ``tr_ratio`` is the ratio of the actual change in the objective
-      function value to the change in the the value of the trust region model.
+      function value to the change in the value of the trust region model.
    #. ``tr_radius`` is the size of the trust region radius.
    #. ``ls_iter`` is the number of linear solver iterations used to